redionxhepa/A-large-scale-analysis-of-images-on-4chan-using-face-recognition/README.md

 ```
 python visualize.py  --output --labels --imagesPath
 ```
-Explanations to be added for each parameter.
+For the visualization script one needs three parameters.
+At first the output files directory needs to be given.
+Labels of each image and the relevant image paths are also needed.
+In this way for each cluster one would have a particular pdf.

 ## Annotation